 - Along with the other items in my basket, I’m including an index card listing the steps in Hal Elrod’s book, The Miracle Morning.

-I first read about this on Brocante Home.
+I first read about this on Brocante Home (the post is no longer there, or at least I can’t find it).
 The book is in my Amazon wishlist and I am eager to read it.
 The author advocates the development of a six-step morning routine including silence, affirmations, visualization, scribing, reading and exercise.
 Ideally one would spend 10 minutes on each, thereby creating a one-hour morning routine.

 And if you don’t have time for that?
 How about a 6-minute version?

 Minute two – affirmations